 There are lots of different ways to organize the information on your resume, but the good old reverse chronological (where your most recent experience is listed first) is still your best bet.
-Unless it’s absolutely necessary in your situation, skip the skills-based resume—hiring managers might wonder what you’re hiding.
+Unless it’s absolutely necessary for your situation, skip the skills-based resume—hiring managers might wonder what you’re hiding.

 6. Keep it to a Page

-The three - (or more!) page resume is hotly debated,topic but the bottom line is this—you want the information here to be concise, and making yourself keep it to one page is a good way to force yourself to do this.
+The three - (or more!) page resume is a hotly debated, topic but the bottom line is this—you want the information here to be concise, and making yourself keep it to one page is a good way to force yourself to do this.
 If you truly have enough relevant and important experience, training, and credentials to showcase on more than one page of your resume, then go for it.
 But if you can tell the same story in less space?
 Do.

 7. Consider an Online Supplement